suffocating/droneexport/README.md

-# droneexport
+# DJI Drone Export
-Automatically exports pictures and videos from a DJI brand drone.
+Automatically exports pictures and videos with little user input from a DJI brand drone.

 Pretty self-explanatory.
 Simply enter whatever drive letter the files on your drone are located.
 Next, enter the drive you want to export them to and a folder name.